arpa2/DNS-mixer/doc/acl-rules.md

     type CDNSKEY child2parent
     type CDS     child2parent

-These are only examples however; the actual work would be done in the plugin mechanism.

-**TODO:** Is the `type` field the best location for such mapper functions?
-We might also allow an optional filter at the end, with `map` virtual fields.
-A sequence of filters might even be used for that purpose.

-**TODO:** Instead of the plugin library mechanism, we might also define an abstract class that can be specialised and compiled in.
-There won't be too many operations to support anyway.
+These however, are only examples of what the general mechanism would support.
+The specific example of `CDS` and `CDNSKEY` records is more complex, because these records request an update from the parent, rather than being lasting expressions of keying like the `DNSKEY` is.
+This means that there may be a need for some related storage, and possibly even inquiries into the current DNS state of the parent zone.
+Similar update-propagating behaviours can also be found in Multicast DNS.

 ## Integers